smukov/smukov.github.io/_posts/2016-7-30-Insert-Hierarchy-of-Records.md

 }
 {% endhighlight %}

+Method explanations:

+* `preparePersistSelf` - takes in the `parentId`, which it uses to assign a parent to the current record, thus creating the hierarchy, or Parent-Child connection.
+* `getChildrenToPersist` - prepares all the children for persisting by calling the `preparePersistSelf` on each of them, and passing the `parentId`
+* `getDbObject` - returns the `sObject` represented by this wrapper classes

-Let's see an example of a few classes that are implementing this interface, and then we'll explain each method.
+Let's see an example of a few classes that are implementing this interface.

 ## Sample Implementation